 As an all-finance service provider, Rabobank Group offers a comprehensive package of financial products and services.
-Rabobank believes that the diversification within the group benefits its financial stability, and that Rabobank Group's broad range of knowledge and expertise results in innovation and synergies within Rabobank.
-Market leadership remains important to Rabobank Group, but Rabobank believes this must be balanced with prudent margins and Rabobank Group's cooperative mandate.
+Management believes that the diversification within the Rabobank Group benefits its financial stability, and that Rabobank Group's broad range of knowledge and expertise results in innovation and synergies within Rabobank.
+Market leadership remains important to Rabobank Group, but Management believes this must be balanced with prudent margins and the Rabobank Group's cooperative mandate.

 International growth is necessary because opportunities for growth in the domestic market are set to gradually level out.
-Moreover, Rabobank believes food and agri is an attractive niche because of its global knowledge of food and agri, which it attributes to its connection with the agricultural and horticultural sectors of the Dutch market.
+Moreover, Management believes food & agri is an attractive niche because of Rabobank's global knowledge of food & agri, which it attributes to its connection with the agricultural and horticultural sectors of the Dutch market.
 Rabobank International also intends to expand its activities in sustainable energy and clean technology.

-Under the present economic conditions Rabobank believes a high credit rating is important and that a healthy balance sheet, stable profit growth and a high Tier 1 ratio are prerequisites for a high credit rating.
+Under the present economic conditions Management believes a high credit rating is important and that a healthy balance sheet, stable profit growth and a high Tier I ratio are prerequisites for a high credit rating.

-In addition, the Corporate Social Responsibility ('CSR') policy within Rabobank Group, including its core banking processes, must meet high standards.
+In addition, Corporate Social Responsibility ('CSR') policy within Rabobank Group, including its core banking processes, must meet high standards.